MatteoFasulo/ScalableWebApp/app/README.md

 - 4789/udp # docker swarm
 - 7946 # docker swarm

+## Domains
+To be able to use this application you will need to point three different domains to your public IP address:
+- {APP_DOMAIN} -> PUBLIC IP ADDRESS
+- {TRAEFIK_DOMAIN} -> PUBLIC IP ADDRESS
+- {GRAFANA_DOMAIN} -> PUBLIC IP ADDRESS

 ## Environment
 In order to launch the application it is necessary to define some environment variables and save them in a file called `secrets.sh` in the same folder as `start.sh`: